-Upon VOICE VOTE, with Mr. Evans, Mr. Berube and Ms. Kassel in favor and Mr. Walls and Mr. LeMenager against, approval was given to prohibit fishing in all District-owned ponds.
+On VOICE VOTE, with Mr. Evans, Mr. Berube and Ms. Kassel voting aye and Mr. Walls and Mr. LeMenager voting nay, approval was given to prohibit fishing in all District-owned ponds.

-Mr. Evans read Resolution 2011-03 into the record by title, adopting the rules of procedure as amended.
+Mr. Evans read Resolution 2011-03 into the record by title, adopting the Rules of Procedure as amended.

-Mr. Qualls stated Section 3.3.6 says that non residents may obtain an access card upon payment of \$1,000 for a family up to four and \$250 for each additional person.
+Mr. Qualls stated Section 3.3.6 says that non-residents may obtain an access card upon payment of \$1,000 for a family up to four and \$250 for each additional person.
 There was never any closure if the Board is comfortable with that amount and whether or not that correlates with the assessments.